-A member of seven previous USA Basketball coaching staffs and the 2011 USA Basketball National Coach of the Year, George Washington University head coach Jennifer Rizzotti was named on June 20, 2019, as an assistant coach for the 2019-20 USA Basketball Women's National Team through the 2020 Olympic Games.
+A member of seven previous USA Basketball coaching staffs and the 2011 USA Basketball National Coach of the Year, WNBA Connecticut Sun president Jennifer Rizzotti was named on June 20, 2019, as an assistant coach for the 2019-20 USA Basketball Women's National Team through the Tokyo Olympic Games.
+And on April 9, 2021, it was announced that Rizzotti will pull double duty in 2021 as an assistant coach for the U.S. Olympic Team and USA AmeriCup Team.